 Andrew has held a wide range of senior management positions.
 Most recently he was Director of Marketing Strategy & Customer Insight for AXA UK & Ireland during which he established their first customer centricity strategy.
 Whilst Head of Strategic Development for AXA Life, Andrew created the initial strategy, and was one of the founder members of the Elevate investment platform (now Standard Life Elevate).

-Andrew currently runs his own management consultancy business specialising in strategic change and business transformation.
-He is also an ambassador and adviser to a number of start-up businesses.
+Andrew currently runs his own management consultancy business specialising in strategic change and business transformation as well as coaching senior managers.

 Andrew has qualified as a Chartered Insurer and Financial Planner in addition to holding separate professional Project, Process and Proposal Management qualifications.
 He has recently passed the PMI Certificate in Pension Trusteeship examinations and is in the process of applying for accreditation.

-Caroline has 15 years’ experience of investment and stewardship policy and practice.
-She currently heads up the global stewardship and corporate governance work for RPMI Railpen, one of the UK’s largest Defined Benefit pension schemes.
-She previously led on investment and stewardship issues at the Pensions and Lifetime Savings Association (PLSA) and was Head of Public Policy at the UK Sustainable Investment and Finance Association (UKSIF).
+Caroline has 15 years’ experience of investment, stewardship and pensions practice and policy.
+She is Senior Investment Manager at RPMI Railpen, where she leads the £32bn pension scheme’s global stewardship and corporate governance work.
+Previously, she led on investment and stewardship issues at the Pensions and Lifetime Savings Association (PLSA) and was also Head of Public Policy at the UK Sustainable Investment and Finance Association (UKSIF).

-She has sat on HM Treasury’s Patient Capital – Pensions Investment Taskforce, led the asset owner work-stream of the government-appointed Growing a Culture of Social Impact Investing Taskforce and also contributes to a number of other industry groups including the Pensions Climate Risk Industry Group (PCRIG).
+She has sat on the DWP’s Pensions Climate Risk Industry Group (PCRIG), HM Treasury’s Patient Capital – Pensions Investment Taskforce, led the asset owner work-stream of the government-appointed Growing a Culture of Social Impact Investing Taskforce and contributes to a number of other industry groups including the PLSA Stewardship Advisory Group and the LGPS Responsible Investment Advisory Group.
+She is also Vice Chair of pensions industry group NextGen.